semaphoreci/docs/docs/reference/semaphore-changelog.md

 - New feature: [Global job
   configuration](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#global_job_config).
   Used to define common configuration and apply it across all blocks in a pipeline.
-- You can now whitelist contributors whoh can run Semaphore workflows for your organization when they submit a pull request from a fork.
+- You can now whitelist contributors who can run Semaphore workflows for your organization when they submit a pull request from a fork.
   You can also whitelist secrets to be exposed.
-See your project's Settings in web UI.
+See your project's Settings in the web UI to do this.
 - Docker-based agents can now use [private container images from Google Container Registry](https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/#pulling-private-docker-images-from-google-gcr).